 - Scrambled or boiled egg

-Hamsters can also have millet sprays and all hamsters, particularly the dwarf species love to eat small bird seeds such as foreign finch mixes, mixed millets, linseed and budgie tonic seeds.
+Hamsters can also have millet spray and all hamsters, particularly the dwarf species love to eat small bird seeds such as foreign finch mixes, mixed millets, linseed and budgie tonic seeds.
 Try mixing a little into your pets hamster mix.
 Other foods that your hamster will enjoy include cooked rice, cooked pasta, cooked potatoes and milky porridge.
 A dog biscuit (such as Biscrok or Bonio) will help to keep your hamster’s teeth trim or a piece of cuttlefish will also do the job.

 It is important not to give your hamster sticky treats like chocolate or sweets.
 Chocolate is very toxic to many animals and sticky foods, particularly those which will melt, will get stuck in your hamster’s cheek pouches.
 If you would like to give your hamster a special treat why not try some of the following foods – hamsters love them!!